Mumbai News: Archana Tyagi Likely To Become First Woman Police Commissioner As Vivek Phansalkar Prepares For Retirement

 Mumbai: With Mumbai Police Commissioner Vivek Phansalkar set to retire on April 30, the announcement of the city’s new police chief is expected within the next two days.
 Sources indicate that senior IPS officer Archana Tyagi has emerged as the frontrunner, setting the stage for a historic first — the appointment of a woman as Mumbai’s Police Commissioner.

-According to insider information, both the Maharashtra government and Deputy Chief Minister Devendra Fadnavis are inclined toward handing over the leadership of Mumbai Police to a female officer.
+According to insider information, both the Maharashtra government and Chief Minister Devendra Fadnavis are inclined toward handing over the leadership of Mumbai Police to a female officer.
 If confirmed, this would mark the third instance of a woman being appointed to a top administrative post in the state in recent months.

 Earlier, Sujata Saunik made history by becoming Maharashtra’s first female Chief Secretary, and Rashmi Shukla was appointed as the state’s Director General of Police (DGP).